Xeavin/The-Insurgents-Graveyard/README.md

 ### Removeable Targeted Party Members
 Enables the ability to remove any targeted party members from the party.

-### Summons For All
-Allows a summon to be acquired by all characters.

 ## Installation/Updating/Uninstallation (LUA Scripts)

 ### Installation